10up/wp-newrelic/README.md

 ## Administrative settings

-Admin settings can be browsed after activating the plugin.
-You should see a new option named __New Relic__ under the Tools menu in your WordPress Dashboard.
+After activating the plugin, You will see a new option named __New Relic__ under the Tools menu in your WordPress Dashboard.
 If you are running WordPress in Network Mode, the settings page will be found in your Network Dashboard.

 ![wp-nr-settings](https://cloud.githubusercontent.com/assets/2941333/21731687/906addd0-d47b-11e6-9f58-e71c17425906.png)